 25MM

-Migrating herds fill the Maasai Mara; dry conditions and pleasant temperatures make for superb game viewing.
-The perfect time for beach holidays with low humidity and virtually no rain.
+The migrating herds fill the Masai Mara.
+Dry conditions and pleasant temperatures make for superb game viewing.
+The perfect time for a holiday with virtually no rain.

 28°C